karan-shr/JHU_DSS_Get-n-Clean-Data_Project/CodeBook.md

 ## Activity Labels

-* "WALKING": subject was walking during the test
+* "WALKING": subject was walking during the test.
-* "WALKING_UPSTAIRS": subject was walking up a staircase during the test
+* "WALKING_UPSTAIRS": subject was walking up a staircase during the test.
-* "WALKING_DOWNSTAIRS": subject was walking down a staircase during the test
+* "WALKING_DOWNSTAIRS": subject was walking down a staircase during the test.
-* "SITTING": subject was sitting during the test
+* "SITTING": subject was sitting during the test.
-* "STANDING": subject was standing during the test
+* "STANDING": subject was standing during the test.
-* "LAYING": subject was laying down during the test
+* "LAYING": subject was laying down during the test.

 ## Measurements:
 The data set contains the mean values (calculated per subject and per activity) of the following variables: